lindsayscott1/ENVS4826Project/README.md

 **FAOUSData.csv** is another file we created by editing the original dataset for the use of running statistical analysis, and is in the script file as the object "usdata".

-**ENVS4826ProjectAppendix2** file is a script file created for Appendix 2 of our paper, which is the unused and unhelpful code we created before we figured out what we needed and ended up using in the final code.
+**ENVS4826ProjectAppendix2** file is a script file created for Appendix 2 of our paper, which is the unused and trial code that we created before we figured out what we needed and ended up using in the final code.